Scribery/tlog/README.md

     sudo make install

-If you are recording other users, and don't want them to be able to affect the recording process, make sure you make the `/usr/bin/tlog-rec` executable SUID/SGID to separate and dedicated user and group.
+If you are recording other user sessions, and don't want them to be able to affect the recording process, make sure you use `tlog-rec-session` and its executable is SUID/SGID to separate and dedicated user and group.
 It doesn't require running as root and will be safer with a regular, dedicated user.

-You will also need to create the session lock directory `/var/run/tlog` and make it writable (only) for the user(s) `tlog-rec` runs as.
+You will also need to create the session lock directory `/var/run/tlog` and make it writable (only) for the user(s) `tlog-rec-session` runs as.
 On systems where (/var)/run is a tmpfs you will also need to make sure the session lock directory is recreated on the next boot.
-In that case, on systems with systemd you'll need to create a tmpfiles.d configuration file, and on init.d systems - a startup script.
+In that case, on systems with systemd you'll need to create a tmpfiles.d configuration file, and on init.d systems - a startup script, creating the directory for you.

 Testing
 -------

-You can test if session recording and playback work in general with a freshly installed tlog, by recording a session into a file and then playing it back.
+You can test if session recording and playback work in general with a freshly installed tlog, by recording a session into a file with `tlog-rec` and then playing it back with `tlog-play`.

 Usage
 -----

 ### Recording to a file

-To record into a file execute `tlog-rec` on the command line as such:
+To record into a file, execute `tlog-rec` on the command line as such:

     tlog-rec --writer=file --file-path=tlog.log

 ### Playing back from a file

-Both during and after the recording you can play the session back with `tlog-play`:
+Both during, and after the recording you can play the session back with `tlog-play`:

     tlog-play --reader=file --file-path=tlog.log

-### Recording a user
+### Recording sessions of a user

-Change the shell of the user to be recorded to `tlog-rec`:
+Change the shell of the user to be recorded to `tlog-rec-session`:

-    sudo usermod -s /usr/bin/tlog-rec <user>
+    sudo usermod -s /usr/bin/tlog-rec-session <user>

 Login as the user on a text terminal.
-By default the recorded terminal data will be delivered to syslog with facility "authpriv" and priority "info", and will appear in journal, if you use journald, in `/var/log/auth.log` on Debian-based systems, or in `/var/log/secure` on Fedora and derived systems.
+By default the recorded terminal data will be delivered to syslog with facility "authpriv" and priority "info".
+It will appear in journal, if you use journald, in `/var/log/auth.log` on Debian-based systems, or in `/var/log/secure` on Fedora and derived systems.

-Customize `tlog-rec` configuration in `/etc/tlog/tlog-rec.conf` as necessary (see `tlog-rec.conf(5)` for details).
+Customize `tlog-rec-session` configuration in `/etc/tlog/tlog-rec-session.conf` as necessary (see `tlog-rec-session.conf(5)` for details).

+Fedora and RHEL (and some other distros) use an approach for configuring system locale, where the login shell is responsible for reading the locale configuration from a file (`/etc/locale.conf`) itself, instead of receiving it through the environment variables as most programs do.
+Since `tlog-rec-session` is not an actual shell and cannot read that file itself, it will fail determining the terminal character encoding and abort, when started as a login shell on such distros.

+To work that around, you can implement the approach Debian and derived distros use.
+I.e. use PAM's pam_env.so module to read and set the locale environment variables before shell or `tlog-rec-session` starts.
+To accomplish that on Fedora or RHEL, put this into the `/etc/pam.d/system-auth` file, along with all other `session` lines:

+    session     required      pam_env.so readenv=1 envfile=/etc/locale.conf

-### Recording to Elasticsearch
+### Recording sessions to Elasticsearch

 Rsyslog can be set up to deliver tlog messages to Elasticsearch.
-First of all increase the maximum message size to be 1k more than the `tlog-rec` payload.
+First of all, increase the maximum message size to be 1k more than the `tlog-rec-session` payload.
 The default payload is 2kB, so the `rsyslog` maximum message size needs to be "3k" if the defaults are used:

     $MaxMessageSize 3k